 - Also, if you have leftover, feel free to store them in an airtight container.
 They will last in the fridge for up to 5 days.
 Simply reheat in the microwave prior to serving.

-- To select the best sweet potatoes from the local grocery store, always try picking firm once.
-Also, we recommend skipping tan or purple skinned type (known as the “dry” varieties).
-Fro our experience, the best once that work really well here is the orange or red-skinned type.
+- To select the best sweet potatoes from the local grocery store, always try picking a firm once.
+Also, we recommend skipping tan or purple-skinned type (known as the “dry” varieties).
+Fro our experience, the best once that works really well here is the orange or red-skinned type.
 This variety is known to be moist, with a fluffy and creamy texture.
 Either Red Garnet or Jewel should work perfectly well.

 Watch Recipe Video: